Painting Techniques for High Ceilings and Hard-to-Reach Areas

 Use an extension pole

-Attach your roller or brush to an extension pole that can reach the ceiling.
-Telescopic poles that extend up to 18 feet high are ideal for most homes.
-Work in 3 to 4 foot wide sections across the ceiling.
+Attach your roller or brush to a telescoping pole (up to ~18 feet for most homes).
+Paint in 3–4 foot wide sections across the ceiling.

 Apply primer